ADA-GWU/3-concurrency-Nifdi01/README.md

 ## Tools Used

-The program leverages several Java libraries and techniques:
+The program uses several Java libraries and techniques:

 1. **Java AWT (Abstract Window Toolkit)**:
    - `BufferedImage`: Used for loading and manipulating image data.